shanmukavenkat/shanmukavenkat/README.md

 ### Bio:

-S.N.V.S.KOMAL is a talented software engineer with a strong passion for Java, Python, Frontend, and Backend development.
+S.N.V.S.KOMAL is a talented software engineer with a strong passion for  Python, Frontend, and Backend development.

 ### Streetcred: